matthewjbetts/stable_roommates/README.md

 # Introduction

-Give a group of people who might want to talk to each other, how would you pair them up?
+Given a group of people who might want to talk to each other, how would you pair them up?
 We tried this by having initial 'speed dates', where people talk to about five random people for about two minutes each, and then put those five people in order of who they would most like to